-NGOs Urge Action on Arctic Fuel oil ban
+NGOs Urge Action on Arctic Fuel Oil Ban

 Clean Arctic Alliance's Sian Prior said the meeting was "a unique opportunity" for foreign ministers to act.

-Citing Norway's extension of an existing heavy fuel oil ban in Svalbard's waters, Prior said the Arctic nations must "move faster and more effectively than the International Maritime Organisation... if progress is to be made in dealing with the impact of shipping in the Arctic and protecting the remaining Arctic summer sea ice", according to maritime news website Shipinsight.
+Citing Norway's extension of an existing heavy fuel oil ban in Svalbard's waters, Prior said the Arctic nations must "move faster and more effectively than the International Maritime Organization... if progress is to be made in dealing with the impact of shipping in the Arctic and protecting the remaining Arctic summer sea ice", according to maritime news website Shipinsight.

 In November, the IMO agreed to ban the use and carriage of HFO in the Arctic.
 A final decision on a ban on the use and carriage of HFO in the region is to be taken at the IMO's environment committee meeting (MEPC76) next month.